shurjopay-plugins/sp-plugin-python/README.md

 This plugin package can be used with any python application or framework (e.g. django, flask, FastAPI etc.).

-This plugin package makes it easy for you to integrate with shurjoPay v2.1 with just two method calls:
+This plugin package makes it easy for you to integrate with shurjoPay v2.1 with just three method calls:

 - make_payment()
 - verify_payment()
+- check_payment()

+Also reduces many of the things that you had to do manually

+- Handles http request and errors
+- JSON serialization and deserialization
+- Authentication during checkout and verification of payments

 ## Audience